kentico-matthews/Custom.Xperience.Stripe/README.md

 1. If you plan on using delayed capture for payments, go to **Settings > Integration > Stripe**, and set an order status that will trigger the capture of an order.

 ### **Live Site**
-1. Install the [LIVESITEPACKAGENAME] package and build your solution
+1. Install the [kentico-matthews.Custom.Xperience.Stripe.LiveSite](https://www.nuget.org/packages/kentico-matthews.Custom.Xperience.Stripe.LiveSite/) NuGet package and build your solution.
-1. (Optional) Register XperienceStripeService as the implementation of IXperienceStripeService with your IoC container so that you can inject it
+1. (Optional) Register **XperienceStripeService** as the implementation of **IXperienceStripeService** with your IoC container so that you can inject it.
-1. During your checkout, check whether the payment method of the current shopping cart is set to the one you created for Stripe
+1. During your checkout, make sure that the payment method of the current shopping cart is set to the one you created for Stripe.
-1. If so, once shoppingService.CreateOrder() is called, you can pass the resulting order object to the GetDirectOptions or GetDelayedOptions method of the XperienceStripeService, depending on whether you want to use direct or delayed capture
+1. If so, once **shoppingService.CreateOrder()** is called, you can pass the resulting order object to the **GetDirectOptions** or **GetDelayedOptions** method of the **XperienceStripeService**, depending on whether you want to use direct or delayed capture.
-1. You can then use these options to create a Stripe Checkout Session, as shown in the below example
+1. You can then use these options to create a Stripe Checkout Session, as shown in the below example.

 ---

 ## Examples
-The following example demonstrates the use of the stripe integration in a checkout controller on the live site.
-(It utilizes both direct capture and delayed capture, choosing which to use based on a boolean.
+The following example demonstrates the use of the Stripe integration in a checkout controller on the live site.
+(It utilizes both direct capture and delayed capture, with a bool variable to determine which.
 This is not necessary, and whichever option you prefer can be used on its own.)

 ```c#
 private readonly IShoppingService shoppingService;